Abstract Excision and $\ell^1$-Homology

-\enlargethispage{0.7cm}
+\enlargethispage{3cm}

-{\usekomafont{sectioning}Acknowledgements.}\quad The author was supported by the CRC~1085 \emph{Higher Invariants} (Universität Regensburg, funded by the DFG).
-He is grateful to Clara Löh, Hoang Kim Nguyen and George Raptis for helpful conversations and their comments on earlier versions of this article.
+{\usekomafont{sectioning}Acknowledgments.}\quad The author was supported by the CRC~1085 \emph{Higher Invariants} (Universität Regensburg, funded by the DFG).
+He is grateful to Clara Löh, Hoang Kim Nguyen, George Raptis and Georg Biedermann for helpful conversations and their comments on earlier versions of this article.
+He further appreciates the detailed feedback by the anonymous referee.